 But that’s not all.
 It goes much deeper than that.
 When we are truly self-aware, we gain the ability to see our thoughts and feelings and how we react to them.

 When we are fearful, we tend to act aggressively to avoid that fear.
 It works for a short time, but these fears come back to haunt us repeatedly.
 Suppression, on the other hand, is extremely damaging.

-The problem is that we have trained our brain to respond in this manner.
+The problem is that we have trained our brains to respond in this manner.
 By repeating this behavior, we learn to accumulate our fears that go deep within our subconscious mind.

-These fears rear their ugly head time and again and cause us to react in the most unexpected way and with most unexpected people.
+These fears rear their ugly heads repeatedly and cause us to react in the most unexpected way and with most unexpected people.

 I have seen many cases where people having a bad day at the office take out all of their frustration and anger at their spouse when they get home.

 A self-aware person is aware of their feelings and those of others.
 Only such people are capable of true empathy and compassion.